apekshapriya/hands_segmentation/README.md

-### Note:
+#### Note:

-The model faces problem when objects of similar color shade to that of human hands come into picture.
+We can see that model is able to pick up the hand patterns but faces problem when objects of similar color shade to that of human hands come into picture.
+Also fails to pick-up when a totally different shade to that of human hand, like gloves.

 Experiment Tracking and metrics:

+All the training logs and metrics of the experiment that gave best results are sharedt [here](https://drive.google.com/drive/folders/1JOtbVFlDaT3o7zouKz47j-fND0DmQvcz?usp=sharing).

+It can be seen by following command